-Port Moresby, Papua Niugini - Things to Do in Port Moresby
+Port Moresby, Papua New Guinea - Things to Do in Port Moresby

 Things to Do in Port Moresby

-Port Moresby, Papua Niugini - Complete Travel Guide
+Port Moresby, Papua New Guinea - Complete Travel Guide

 Top Things to Do in Port Moresby

-Booking Tip: Best visited early morning (7-9 AM) when produce is freshest and crowds manageable.
-Bring small denominations of PGK for purchases.
-Go with a local guide for safety and cultural context, expect to pay 100-200 PGK for guided visits.
+Booking Tip: Go early morning (6-9 AM) when it's most active.
+Bring small bills for purchases and keep valuables secure.
+It's worth going with a local guide or tour group for both safety and cultural context - expect to pay 100-150 kina for a guided market tour.

 Getting There